 Learners will adhere to the rules and regulations of study at the University.
-Pertinent information about the learner will be used by Singapore University of Social Sciences to claim any available funding.
+Pertinent information about the learners will be used by the University to claim course funding, where applicable.

 Learners are required to achieve at least 75% attendance, as well as sit and pass any prescribed examinations/assessments/project.

 Learners are required to complete all surveys and feedback related to the course.